Korean Seasons 계절 (gyejeol)

 Sambok (삼복) also known as dog days occurs between June and August with a 10-day interval in between each other.

-The calendar notes Chobok 초복 as the beginning of the three hottest days of the summer rising the temperature from 31 to 37 degrees Celsius.
+The calendar notes Chobok 초복 as the beginning of the three hottest days of the summer raising the temperature from 31 to 37 degrees Celsius.
 People gather up for a bowl of samgyetang 삼계탕 ( Chicken ginseng soup ) to beat the heat.

 The mid-dog day known as Jungbok (중복) follows right after Chobok, setting new records of the blistering heat.
 The city screams for an escape from the heavy rain (비; bi).
 Announcements about taking good care of your health along with tips to tackle the heatwave can be heard every now and then.